Paradise Group Holdings: History

 In December 2011, Paradise Group embarked on another eatery, Canton Paradise which is a Hong Kong-style eatery offering Cantonese, Shunde cuisine and dim sum.

 In 2012, Paradise took part in a government-sponsored study designed to improved productivity in the restaurant industry.
 The resulting efficiency helped the company double its earnings that year to $50 million.
 Also in 2012, the company collaborated with Chaswood Resources to develop restaurants in Thailand.

 By 2014, Paradise Group Holdings was operating 34 restaurants, but faced charges in Singapore of tampering with the gas meters at 24 of them.
+In 2016, they were found guilty of 29 out of the 33 charges of using $640,000 worth of gas without paying.
+In addition to repaying City Gas for the gas they had fraudulently used, the group was fined $530,000, lower than $610,000 that was asked for by the Energy Market Authority, higher than the $37,000-$95,000 that was asked for by its defence lawyer.

 In spite of this, the company continued to open new restaurants.
 In 2015, the group's Malaysian subsidiary opened its first Thai restaurant in Malaysia.
+In 2021, the group's first restaurants in the United States (and first outside Asia) opened: a Paradise Dynasty and a Le Shrimp Ramen, both at South Coast Plaza in Costa Mesa, California.